INTL BUS 3280 The Law of International Business Transactions: 3 semester hours

 INTL BUS 3284 The Japanese Management System: 3 semester hours

 Prerequisites: MGMT 3600.
 This course provides an introduction to various aspects of the contemporary Japanese business system.
 The emphasis is on interpretation of issues from a managerial perspective.
 Topics include an overview of Japan's economic growth, government policies, industrial and financial structure of Japanese business, labor-management relations, internal management practices, international competitive strategies, managing U.S. subsidiaries in Japan, penetrating the Japanese market, Japanese investment in the U.S.A., and current issues in U.S.Japan economic relations.

 INTL BUS 3285 Role of the Global Corporation: 3 semester hours

-Prerequisites: A minimum 2.0 campus GPA and MGMT 3600 or permission of the instructor.
+Same as FINANCE 3584.
+Prerequisites: A minimum 2.0 campus GPA and MGMT 3600 or permission of instructor.
 The purpose of this course is to create awareness of controversial issues about international business.
 Students will gain a better understanding of resistance to and criticism of international business and will become better prepared for dealing with these issues and problems.

 INTL BUS 3286 International Business Ethics: 3 semester hours